Terminal Abashidze • Irakli Abashidze Street, 34, 0179 Tbilisi, Tbilisi, Georgia

-On December 7 at 6:00 PM at Terminal Abashidze, Tbilisi, astronomer and science popularizer Vladimir Surdin will present an exciting lecture on the search for extraterrestrial life!
+On December 7th at 18:00 in Terminal Abashidze, Tbilisi, astronomer and science communicator Vladimir Surdin will deliver a fascinating lecture about the search for extraterrestrial life!

-Did you know that the most promising places to search for life beyond Earth and to build extraterrestrial inhabited stations are caves on planets, their moons, asteroids, and comets? 🌌
+Did you know that the most promising places to search for life beyond Earth and to build extraterrestrial habitats are caves on planets, their moons, asteroids, and comets? 🌌

-• How does the presence of water in caves increase the chances of discovering life?
+— How does the presence of water in caves increase the chances of finding life?

-• Why do we still not have robots capable of exploring these mysterious depths?
+— Why don’t we yet have robots capable of exploring these mysterious depths?

-Vladimir Surdin will share new unconventional ideas for exploring cosmic dungeons and will explain how they can impact the future of space colonization.
+Vladimir Surdin will share new, unconventional ideas for studying cosmic undergrounds and explain how they could influence the future of space colonization.

 After the lecture:

-• Q&A session (ask the most intriguing questions!)
+— Q&A session (ask your most intriguing questions!)

-• Book signing with the opportunity to purchase Vladimir's books
+— Autograph session with an opportunity to purchase Vladimir’s books

-• Photo with the author — capture the moment with someone who knows where to find the universe's secrets 😉
+— Photo with the author — capture a moment with someone who knows where the secrets of the universe lie 😉

 Where: Terminal Abashidze, Tbilisi